 - In the right hemisphere, on the other hand, there is a high level of activity across all frequency bands.

 The NEURONprocessor user appears outwardly relaxed but concentrated.

-Finally, it enables him to access information that he was previously unaware of or unaware of.
+Finally, this enables him to access information that he was previously not aware of or unaware of.